 Eagle Mountain House

 Historic Eagle Mountain House & Golf Club exemplifies New England charm.
 Its century-old history ties the hotel to the region’s heritage while seamlessly offering all the high-end amenities of any modern hotel alongside pristine, panoramic views of New Hampshire’s White Mountains.
 Originally established as a farm, the pastoral building first opened in 1879 with 12 guest rooms, but the original house was destroyed by fire in 1915.
-The following year the Eagle Mountain House was reborn, boasting 94 guest rooms and luxury suites, spectacular mountain views, and a 280-foot wrap-around veranda.
+The following year the Eagle Mountain House was reborn, boasting 125 guest rooms with 100 full baths, spectacular mountain views, and a 280-foot wrap-around veranda.

 The historic hotel in New Hampshire is a short walk from the soothing waters of Wildcat River Falls and minutes from a wide array of outdoor attractions, from the state’s highest peak to some of the regions best fishing and hiking.
 A spectacular nine-hole mountain golf course, first constructed in 1931, is open from May through October; during the winter, the snow-covered course becomes part of the state’s world-renowned cross-country skiing trails.
 The hotel itself offers ample evidence of its rich history—pictures of the Eagle Mountain House taken by world-famous photographer Clifton Church grace the walls of the tavern, and the on-site barn—today the Carriage House Ballroom—dates back to the building’s first days.
 But such antiquated features merely accentuate the building’s historical legacy; in all other ways, the Eagle Mountain House is entirely modern.

 The Carriage House Ballroom is housed in the Victorian-era barn which was originally used for horse carts and carriages.

 Jackson, NH 03846

 Historic Hotels of America toll-free reservations number (800) 678-8946